Rumors of equine mutilation in France in 2020: Reactions

-Before the deception was revealed

-FEE

 The French Equestrian Federation filed a civil action on August 19, 2020, in support of the equine owners who had lodged a complaint.
 The Interministerial Mission for Vigilance and Combat against Sectarian Drifts (MIVILUDES) also announced that it was providing assistance on the case.

-Brigitte-Bardot Foundation

 The Brigitte-Bardot Foundation filed a civil suit.

+The French Gendarmerie advised horse owners to monitor meadows daily, not leave halters on horses, and install a CCTV.

 Political figures

 Jean-Luc Poulain, president of the Paris Horse Show, denounced on RTL "a network of mentally ill people" and "unspeakable" acts.

 Agriculture Minister Julien Denormandie spoke of "acts of cruelty of unimaginable barbarity".

-Gendarmerie

-The French Gendarmerie issued advice to horse owners: monitor meadows daily, do not leave halters on horses, and install a CCTV.

-After the revelation of the deception
+Hoax revealed

+Questioning the attacks

+By the end of summer 2020, 500 cases of mutilation had been reported, of which 80 were attributable to humans (16% of attacks).
+These results were published in September 2020 in a Libération CheckNews, some of the reports being rumors.
+According to Mathieu Deslandes, a journalist with La Revue des Médias (INA), who investigated the subject, these attacks were not coordinated.
+"These are isolated cases that have no link between them.
+There are no gangs crossing France to attack horses".
+Of the ten or so cases of mutilation reported in Ille-et-Vilaine, none were of human origin.
+The flood of calls were considered by the gendarmerie to be a "veritable collective hysteria".